EdIzaguirre/algorithms-data-structures/README.md

 - Output: Sorted array
 - Runtime: $O(n \log n)$ (average) or $O(n^2)$ (worst case), depends on pivot choice.

+### Merge Sort
+- Takes an unsorted array and sorts it by picking a pivot (in this case middle value) and recursively sorting the lower and upper halves of the array.
+- Input: Unsorted array
+- Output: Sorted array
+- Runtime: $O(n \log n)$

 ### Breadth-First Search
 - Searches through a graph for a particular node.
 Starts with an initial node, and works radially outward until desired node is found (if present).
 - Input: Graph and initial node